-Proposals demonstrating a commitment by an experienced local or regional service provider(s) to deliver at least two of the services listed below.
-All service providers must have a history of serving the area and target population.
+Developments demonstrating a commitment by an experienced local or regional service entity to coordinate appropriate services on-site at least 15 minutes per unit per week for the duration of the compliance period.
+The service coordinator must have a history of serving the targeted area.